Key Takeaways

 In this guide

 Why are conveyancers in scope?
 What activities are NOT covered?
 What are your 7 key obligations?
-Why must you do CDD on both parties?
+Who must you conduct CDD on?
 Can you rely on other entities for CDD?
 When can CDD be delayed?
 Which AML software should you use?
 What are the penalties for non-compliance?
 What should conveyancers do now?Why Are Conveyancers in Scope for AML/CTF?

 Under the amended AML/CTF Act, a "designated service" includes assisting in the planning or execution of a real estate sale or transfer, such as settlement or transfer of title.
 This captures conveyancers, settlement agents, and property lawyers acting in a conveyancing capacity.